 November is here with cold winds that set in and ruffle your hair.
 It is also a time when Meghalaya merrily mocks the rest of India with her pretty pink blooms.
-The Himalayan cherry blossom lights up parts of the East Khasi Hills and the state capital Shillong to mark the beginning of India’s version of autumn.
+The Himalayan cherry blossom turns the East Khasi Hills and the state capital Shillong pink to mark the beginning of India’s version of autumn.

-However, what we can’t contain our excitement over is Shillong’s fourth Cherry Blossom Festival.
+Although, it is a festival held every year, we still can’t contain our excitement over the next edition.
 This is held every year to celebrate the unique autumn flowering of the Himalayan cherry blossoms, along with several other cultural events.
 This year it is being held from 13th-16th November.

 The popular flowers, which are all over Instagram, are also synonymous with Japan’s beauty, and are seen lining Washington DC and Brooklyn in the US, as well as parts of Paris and Spain.